mart1n-xyz/ERC20Forkable/README.md

-# ERC20Fork
+# ERC20Fork(able)
 > [!NOTE]
 > Built at ETHGlobal Prague Hackathon 2025 🏆

 A modern implementation of token forking functionality, inspired by Jordi Baylina's MiniMe token.
-This library brings back the powerful forking capabilities that made MiniMe tokens so versatile, but with modern Solidity practices and ERC20 standards.
+This library brings back the powerful forking capabilities of MiniMe tokens, but with modern Solidity practices, optimizations, and ERC20 standards.

 ## The Story